 Do you take volunteers who are under 18 years old?

-Volunteers must be 18 years old to participate in most of our volunteer programs.
+Volunteers must be 18 years old to participate in most volunteer programs.
 The home foster care program is suitable for family volunteer experiences.
 CHS also encourages young people to consider one of the many other ways to help pets: organize a supply drive at school, with a Scout troop, for a birthday, etc.; make one of the craft projects detailed on this website, such as no-sew beds for the cats or bandanas for the dogs; or get involved in the lemonade stand challenge.